 When it comes to practice ownership, we are living in a gilded age, or time of rapid economic growth, for many.
 Owners have a “bull market” of buyers from the corporate consolidator realm seeking their favor, but this is not news anymore.
 So many have “cashed out” well beyond their financial expectations.
 They do not know – or may not care to know – what more they could have had if they only had asked the right questions or used an intermediary to ask those questions and expand their market of buyers.

 Price, of course, is the primary question to ask your corporate buyer.
 But there is so much more to consider.
-Once deep into the contract phase following the letter of intent (LOI) agreement you may find yourself wishing you had asked more questions at the onset rather than going deeper into the deal with a prospect that you are increasingly finding to be a poor fit.
+Once deep into the contract phase following the letter of intent (LOI) agreement, you may find yourself wishing you had asked more questions at the onset rather than going deeper into the deal with a prospect that you are increasingly finding to be a poor fit.
 At this late stage of the game, you may find yourself subject to compromising more on the terms as you get closer to the final deal.
-Basically, it will seem harder to go back and start the process over than to just stay the course and accept the ultimate outcome, for better or for worse.
+Basically, it will seem harder to go back and start the process over than just to stay the course and accept the outcome, for better or for worse.

 Most groups have a similar pitch when it comes to winning you over.
-I am not saying it isn’t true, as most do want to preserve the culture to the extent possible and be the least disruptive to an already proven and functioning team.
+I am not saying it is not true, as most do want to preserve the culture to the extent possible and be the least disruptive to an already proven and functioning team.
 To understand more fully their likely fit with the culture of your practice, and perhaps to get an idea of how well the staff will adapt to the new management structure, ask the following questions of them: